TABLE of CONTENTS

 You will need the following: one quart raw milk, yogurt starter (easily procurable at your local health food store), thermometer, saucepan, clean mason jar with tight-fitting lid (at least one quart), snuggle buddy.
 For best results, perform the following in the nude, right before bed, on a sympathetic moon:

 Gently heat your milk in a saucepan over a low flame until it reaches a balmy 180 degrees.
 Try your damnedest to maintain this temperature for about five minutes, making sure you DO NOT BOIL (this is important for keeping all of the lusciously lively beneficial bacteria alive & kicking).
-This would be an excellent time to stir your pot o’ milk, weaving incantations of mojo and magic into your love yogurt.
+This would be an excellent time to stir your pot of milk, weaving incantations of magic into your love yogurt.
 Turn off the heat, and allow the milk to cool to about 108-112 degrees.
 Add the yogurt starter to your clean mason jar.
-My starter takes about 1-2 teaspoons per quart of milk, but as these are living beings with varying potency, yours may be a lil’ different.
+My starter takes about 1-2 teaspoons per quart of milk, but as these are living beings with varying potency, yours may be a little different.
 Follow the directions on your packet for best results.
 Languidly add a few tablespoons of milk, mixing lubriciously to make a smooth paste.
 Continue adding your milk in a slow stream until the jar is bursting with mirthful milky goodness, and cap tightly once you’ve sealed your intention into the jar.
 Sequester yourself in bed with your amorous accomplice, and incubate your yogurt overnight by the warmth of your steamy flesh.
-My Magic Man and I cradled ours between the sheets for a good eight hours, and as the sun crowned over our bedstead, we had a perfectly-cultured jar of ambrosial alchemy, cultured in our curves and imbued with the enchantment of our ecstatic love.
-Refrigerate as you would ho-hum store bought yogurt, and spoon feed when the mood strikes.
+My Magic Man and I cradled ours between the sheets for a good eight hours, and as the sun crowned over our bedstead, we had a perfectly-cultured jar of ambrosial alchemy, cultured in our curves.
+Refrigerate as you would pedestrian store bought yogurt, and spoon feed when the mood strikes.

 The Nectar of Nefertum: